 Aqueous Chemistry in the Earth and Ocean

-What controls the concentrations of aqueous species in the hydrosphere?
+Controls on the concentrations of aqueous species in the hydrosphere.
 Principles of chemical equilibrium and kinetics are applied to the major aspects of the global hydrochemical cycle.
-Investigates reactions and sources and sinks of elements in oxic and anoxic aquatic systems such as rainwater, rivers, lakes, groundwater, estuaries, and oceans; also the application of natural and anthropogenic tracers to geochemical problems within aquatic systems.
+Investigates reactions and sources and sinks of elements in oxic and anoxic aquatic systems such as rainwater, rivers, lakes, groundwater, estuaries and oceans; also the application of natural and anthropogenic tracers to geochemical problems within aquatic systems.

 - Normally offered in alternate years.
 Students are advised to consult with the department to determine when this is offered.